The Google Piracy Paradox: Search Engine That Accidentally Shares Secrets

 Google Search Engine Dilemma

-At its core, the Google Piracy Paradox reflects competing forces that cannot be fully reconciled.
+At its core, the Google piracy paradox reflects competing forces that cannot be fully reconciled.

 Users want fast, free access to information.